aharonium/opensiddur.org/posts/posts/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem_(levi.weiman-kelman_2015-09-25).html.md

 <div class="english">
 For the Israel Defense Forces

 May God who blessed our fathers Abraham, Isaac and Jacob and our mothers Sarah, Rebecca, Rachel and Leah and our warriors Joshua, David, Deborah and Yael, bless the soldiers of Israel's Defense Forces, and every one who stands guard in order to protect our people.
 May the blessed Holy One protect them and save them from all troubles and afflictions, from all sickness and injury and may their careful actions be a source of blessing.
 May the words of the Prophets come true through them: They shall beat their swords into plough shares and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war any more.
 Each person shall sit under their vine and under their fig tree and none shall make them afraid.
-And let us say: Amen.
+And let us say: <em>Amen</em>.
 </div>
 </td></tr>